Header image courtesy of Dmytro Novitskyi (via Shutterstock)

-Despite only launching late last year, HomeGrown has quickly become one of our favourite English-language podcasts in town, providing a much-needed platform to the woefully underrepresented Black expat community.
+Despite only launching in 2020, HomeGrown has quickly become one of our favourite English-language podcasts in town, providing a much-needed platform to the woefully underrepresented Black expat community.
 Founded and hosted by Nigerian-British expats Marie-Louisa “Lou” Awolaja and Folahan “Fo” Sowole, the podcast’s mission is to “inform, inspire, and entertain through personal stories of Black expats.”

 Episodes drop every Sunday, and feature guests like asylum-seeker-turned-Goldman-Sachs-analyst Innocent Mutanga to musician Janaia Joy Farrell, and barber Sammy Dodoo.
 Over the course of each episode—which can run from 20 minutes to an hour—the guests share the highs, lows, and daily realities of being Black expats.